aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-vba-macros/create-vba-project/_index.md

 ---
-title: Create Vba Project
+title: Create Vba Project in Word Document
-linktitle: Create Vba Project
+linktitle: Create Vba Project in Word Document
 second_title: Aspose.Words for .NET API Reference
 description: In this tutorial, learn how to create a VBA project in a Word document with Aspose.Words for .NET.
 type: docs